YuryBandarchuk16/EasyText/README.md

 ✉️📖This application updates some words from the text using synonyms.
-It makes the text much more easier to read and understand.
+It makes the text much more easier to read and understand (Demonstration gif below).

 For example, you are reading a book.
 Some words are really difficult.
 But you don't want to translate, you just want to know their synonyms.
 This app will help you!